About the Food Security Project

-With phase two, we invited four teams from our Compassionate Impact Grant 2021 Grantee, Food Rescue Alliance, to participate:
+Four teams from our Compassionate Impact Grant 2021 Grantee Food Rescue Alliance also participate:

-- 360 Eats in Tampa, Florida.
-Their programs include mobile food rescue, a mobile gourmet soup kitchen, sustainable catering services, and a compost initiative that works to bridge the gaps between food waste, food insecurity, and sustainability.
+- 360 Eats in Tampa, Florida, runs programs including mobile food rescue, a mobile gourmet soup kitchen, sustainable catering services, and a compost initiative that works to bridge the gaps between food waste, food insecurity, and sustainability.

 - CORMII Community Development Corporation in Reidsville, North Carolina, which has an annual year-long campaign providing food and other essentials to those in need.
 They do this with a calendar of themed monthly collection/giveaway programs.

-- The Food Drive in Massachusetts, which provides hands-on, hyperlocal solutions to food insecurity and food waste by distributing rescued, surplus, and donated food to neighbors in need.
+- The Food Drive in Massachusetts provides hands-on, hyperlocal solutions to food insecurity and food waste by distributing rescued, surplus, and donated food to neighbors in need.